Almost splitting maps, transformation theorems and smooth fibration theorems: Introduction

 When $r_{0}=1$, we will say $(\Phi; k,\delta)$-generalized Reifenberg condition for simplicity.
 We will say $(k,\delta)$-generalized Reifenberg condition if there is no ambiguity on $\Phi$ and $r_0$. \end{defn}

-In Section \ref{sec-5}, we will study $(k,\delta)$-generalized Reifenberg condition and give sufficient conditions for $(k,\delta)$-generalized Reifenberg condition.
-Here we remark that, by Cheeger-Colding's theory, an $n$-dimensional manifold with $\Ric\geq -\delta$ always satisfies the {$(\Phi; n,\delta)$-generalized Reifenberg condition} for a positive function $\Phi(\cdot)$ depending only on $n$.
-Hence Definition \ref{defn1.6} generalizes the classical Reifenberg condition.
+Roughly speaking, the $(k,\delta)$-generalized Reifenberg condition says that if there is a geodesic ball which almost splits off an $\R^{k}$ factor, then it still almost splits off (in a quantized sense) an $\R^{k}$ factor in any concentric geodesic balls with smaller radius.
+As mentioned above, by Cheeger-Colding's theory, an $n$-dimensional manifold with $\Ric\geq -\delta$ always satisfies the {$(\Phi; n,\delta)$-generalized Reifenberg condition} for a positive function $\Phi(\cdot)$ depending only on $n$.
+In Section \ref{sec-5}, we will study $(k,\delta)$-generalized Reifenberg condition and give more sufficient conditions for $(k,\delta)$-generalized Reifenberg condition.

-Now we can state the non-degeneracy theorem and smooth fibration theorem under the $(k,\delta)$-generalized Reifenberg condition.
+Now we can state the non-degeneracy theorem under the $(k,\delta)$-generalized Reifenberg condition.

 \begin{thm} Given $\epsilon>0$ and a function $\Phi:\R^+ \to \R^+$ with $\lim_{\delta\to0}\Phi(\delta)=0$, there exists $\delta_{0}>0$ depending on $n$, $\epsilon$ and $\Phi$ so that the following holds for every $\delta\in(0,\delta_{0})$.
 Suppose $(M,g,p)$ is an $n$-dimensional manifold with $\Ric\geq -(n-1)\delta$ and there exists a $(\delta,k)$-splitting map $u : B_{3}(p)\rightarrow\mathbb{R}^{k}$ (with $1\leq k\leq n$).
 Suppose in addition that $B_{1}(p)$ satisfies the $(\Phi; k,\delta)$-generalized Reifenberg condition, then for any $x\in B_{1}(p)$, $du : T_{x} M\rightarrow\mathbb{R}^{k}$ is non-degenerate.
 And for any $x,y\in B_{\frac12}(p)$, we have